HL7Norway/basisprofiler-r4-fsh/currentbuild/StructureDefinition-no-basis-address-official.md

         "id" : "Extension",
         "path" : "Extension",
         "short" : "The concept of an officially registered address", "definition" : "Defines the concept of an officially registered address in Norway.
-Usually this will be the adress registered in \"Folkeregisteret\" for persons or \"Enhetsregisteret\" for organizations.", "max" : "1"
+Usually this will be the address registered in \"Folkeregisteret\" for persons or \"Enhetsregisteret\" for organizations.", "max" : "1"
       },
       {